mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-You'll notice that if you add a `console.log(this.state);` statement to the `handleSubmit()` method, you won't see any data that you could create an API request to the Achievers platform with.
-The official React documention explains how to get around this in their article, [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html) .
+You'll notice that if you add a `console.log(this.state);` statement to the `handleSubmit()` method, you won't see any data that you could use to create an API request to the Achievers platform.
+The official React documention explains how to get around this in their article, [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html).
 Start with your `Reason` component as it's simple and then apply the same idea to the `Module` and `Recipient` components.

 ###### src/Reason.js